-- although this building is currently vacant, its most recent use was as a function/reception centre. this use is proposed to be continued; - refurbishment, internal alterations, replacement of roof and external landscaping; and - including reception areas, kitchen, office and store, chapel, bridal rooms and amenities and a lift.

-Capacity for 115 for banquet-type functions, or 140 for cocktail functions.
+- Although this building is currently vacant, its most recent use was as a function/reception centre.
+This use is proposed to be continued. - Adaptive reuse, internal and roof alterations including acoustic treatments and external landscaping. - Including reception areas, kitchen, office and store, bridal rooms, amenities and a lift for accessible compliance. - Capacity for 95 for banquet-type functions, or 110 for cocktail functions.